xtuml/bridgepoint/doc-internal/notes/236_MergeIssuesFoundPriorTo4.1.12Release/236_MergeIssuesFoundPriorTo4.1.12Release.dnt.md

 above the expected location.

 6.1.3 Add support for slot determination

+In create_object_inspector a new function is genrator in the inspector classes:

+int getTreeDifferenceSlot(Object Element)

+This return the a slot number for all model elements that are parents in a tree, and contain more than 1 child.
+This "slot number" is used when comparing and merging tree elements that contain multiple children.
+All model element inspector's contain this function, but it only returns a value for cases where it is a parent element in a tree and the parent has multiple children.
+This function returns 0 if this is not a "parent" in the tree OR if the parent has less than 2 children.

+To further support this change to assure all necessary places contain this opertion, this operation was added to the IModelClassInspector interface that all inspector class implement.

 6.2 Automatically merge graphical data when local file contains semantic element

 The code in ModelContentMergeViewer.getIncomingGraphicalDifferences() is